 - Contract Procedure Rules

-To help businesses to learn about public procurement and how to bid for public sector contracts, have a look at GOV.UK's Sell goods or services to the public sector.
+Learn more about public procurement and how to bid for public sector contracts by visiting GOV.UK's Sell goods or services to the public sector.